History of New Hampshire Hospital

 Built in 1989, this building is state of the art in psychiatric care for New Hampshire's adult and elderly populations.
 The architectural designs allow more natural light to reach patient care areas to assist in the healing process.

-The mall type atmosphere as you enter gives the look of openness and welcome to those who reside and visit.
+The atmosphere as you enter gives the look of openness and welcome to those who reside and visit.
 Though primarily an inpatient care facility, the Hospital hosts several outpatient support groups and programming to assist the public and families in recovering from mental illness.

 Adobe Acrobat Reader format.
 You can download a free reader from Adobe.